a-nasikun/FastSpectrum/README.md

 4. Download/Clone our repository
 5. Use CMake to compile our implementation

-Having followed those steps, our program should compile.
-If you have any problem compiling it, please drop me an email at a.nasikun[at]tudelft.nl
+Having followed those steps, our program should compile and run well.
+If you have any problem compiling it, please drop me an email at a.nasikun[at]tudelft.nl.

 ## SGP 2018 (Symposium on Geometry Processing 2018)